jmar777/suspend/README.md

 // simply wrap a generator in `suspend()` suspend(function* (resume) {
-    // and yield for suspended execution, passing `resume` instead of a callback var data = yield fs.readFile(__filename, resume);
+    // ...and yield for suspended execution, passing `resume` instead of a callback var data = yield fs.readFile(__filename, resume);
     // the result is the array of arguments passed to `resume` console.log(data[0].toString('utf8'));